From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 The price is determined by the type of treatment you receive.

-Pak Heru is a traditional Indonesian healer specialising in “totok”, an acupressure technique rooted in Shaolin monk traditions.
-This non-invasive method focuses on stimulating the body’s meridian channels to promote natural, self-healing.
-Operating in both Bali and Jakarta, Pak Heru addresses various ailments, including spinal cord injuries, strokes, heart problems, emotional imbalances, recovery post-chemotherapy, sports injuries, and so on.
+Pak Heru is a traditional Indonesian healer specialising in “totok”, which is an acupressure technique rooted in Shaolin monk traditions.
+This non-invasive method focuses on stimulating the body’s meridian channels, which can promote natural, self-healing.
+Pak Heru operates in both Bali and Jakarta, and he addresses various ailments, including spinal cord injuries, strokes, heart problems, emotional imbalances, recovery post-chemotherapy, sports injuries, and more.
 His approach emphasises steady, progressive healing, with noticeable improvements often beginning after a few sessions.
 In Bali, appointments can be scheduled online, while in Jakarta, he offers walk-in services.

 What to know before you go: As he divides his time between Bali and Jakarta, you can find Pak Heru at his Kerobokan centre, Akar Healing, every Thursday, Friday and Saturday.